"By the way, you left the garage light on last night...and I turned it off."

 I didn't want to feel like the only driver of this ship, and had no idea how we'd gotten here or how to get somewhere else.
 I didn't know how to be any more clear about what I needed from him.

 While in session with a client dealing with an alcoholic relative, I had an epiphany about my own relationship.
 I think a lot of people are clear about the role of enabling when it comes to being in relationship with someone struggling with addiction.
 The psychological Family Systems Theory term associated with this is underfunctioning/overfunctioning reciprocity.

 In systems where overfunctioning and underfunctioning exist, the power to create change lies with the overfunctioner.
 Overfunctioners inadvertently play a part in the problem by enabling or allowing the other person to underfunction.

-The degree to which we buy into these shoulds is the degree to which we are part of the problem.
+The degree to which we buy into and internalize these shoulds is the degree to which we are part of the problem.

 In order to have happier and healthier relationships I had to start giving everything I wanted from others to myself first.
 I want him to honor and respect me?
 Then I have to honor and respect me first.
 What does that even look like?

 I had to stop putting other’s needs before my own, I had to stop kicking my own ass, I had to get clear about my enoughness, I had to stop being afraid of conflict, I had to quit being so goddamn accommodating, and I had to learn to draw firm boundaries and to say “NO” more.